stratosnet/stratos-sdk/README.md

 ```

 Then, modify `src/run.ts` file, and save it, so the code would be re-compiled, executed and re-rendered in the output.

+### Documentation

+SDK comes with two directories containing Documentation.
+Those are `docs` and `docs-html`.
+You can always generate the latest docs by running either `yarn doc` (which would create docs in `md` format), or `yarn doc-html` (which would create html pages with the documentation).

 ### Testing